 |Production country:||Japan 2018|

-Osamu Shibata (Lily Franky) was once again successful with his son Shota (Kairi Jyo) on a thief tour in the supermarket, when they find the little girl Yuri (Miyu Sasaki) on the way home.
-The little one was simply locked out by her parents, for whom she is just an unwanted burden, in the freezing cold.
+Osamu Shibata (Lily Franky) was once again successfully on a supermarket thieving spree with his son Shota (Kairi Jyo) when they find little girl Yuri (Miyu Sasaki) on their way home.
+The little girl was simply locked out in the freezing cold by her parents, for whom she is just an unwanted burden.
 Without further ado, Osamu decides to take the girl with him.
-Despite initial doubts, his wife Nobuyo (Sakura Andò) also takes in the new family member, although the small home is more than overcrowded with grandmother Hatuse (Kilin Kiki) and Shota's half-sister Aki (Mayu Matsuoka).
-From now on, the girl leads a very simple life, but learns something that has been denied her so far: love and attention.
-And so it seems that everything in this patchwork family is heading for a happy ending until an unforeseen incident reveals the secrets of Osamu and Nobuyo - and thus Yuri's newfound family happiness threatens to be finally destroyed…
+Despite initial doubts, his wife Nobuyo (Sakura Andò) also takes in the new family member, even though the small home is more than overcrowded with grandmother Hatuse (Kilin Kiki) and Shota's half-sister Aki (Mayu Matsuoka).
+From then on, the girl leads a very simple life, but in the process experiences something that has been denied to her until now: love and attention.
+And so everything in this patchwork family seems to be heading for a happy ending, until an unforeseen incident reveals Osamu and Nobuyo's secrets - threatening to destroy Yuri's newfound family happiness for good.

-One is quickly inclined to answer this with a clear "yes", because the girl is clearly better off far away from her parents.
-But of course it's not that simple - and it shouldn't be.
+You're quickly inclined to answer that with a resounding yes, because the girl is clearly better off away from her parents.
+But of course it's not that simple - nor should it be.
 Hirokazu Kore-Eda makes this impressively clear in his very quiet drama.
-At times the narrative tempo tends towards zero, which is why the movie, despite its really interesting and also moving story, is a bit exhausting in some moments - at least for viewers who aren't used to such a tempo.
-But it's really worth it to get involved in the sometimes unwieldy staging.
-For the story still takes twists that make the events not only captivating in a very subtle way, but also very moving.
+The narrative tempo tends to zero at times, which is why the film, despite its really interesting and also moving story, is a bit exhausting in some moments - at least for viewers who are not used to such a pace.
+But it's really worth it to get involved with the sometimes unwieldy production.
+Because the story still takes twists and turns that make the action not only involving in a very subtle way, but also very moving.